 We represent individuals and families in slip-and-fall claims such as:

-Contact our slip-and-fall injury lawyers to learn more about our record of success.
+Contact our Kansas City slip-and-fall injury lawyers to learn more about our record of success.
 Our experienced trial attorneys represent clients in cases throughout Missouri, Kansas and the Midwest.

-You can call us at (816) 542-5999 to arrange a free consultation.
+You can call our Kansas City premises liability attorneys at (816) 542-5999 to arrange a free consultation.
 If you can’t come to us, we’ll try our best to come to you.
 Contact us today.

 Premises Liability FAQs

-A:Premises liability is the body of law that determines the responsibility of a property owner for injuries suffered by others while on his property.
+A:Premises liability is the body of law that governs the responsibilities and liabilities of property owners or occupants for injuries suffered by others while on his property/premises.
 This includes instances in which a person is injured on public land/property, in a home, or in a business or another type of private or public property.
+This area of law holds property owners accountable for maintaining a reasonably safe environment for individuals who are legally on their property, such as visitors, customers, or tenants.
+Premises liability cases typically arise when someone is injured due to a hazardous condition or negligent actions on the property.

 • Q:When is a property owner liable for an accident?